Kraigg Brathwaite: International career

 In June 2009, Brathwaite was called into the West Indian squad for the series of Test matches against Bangladesh as a replacement for players participating in a strike called by the West Indies Players' Association.
 He made his test debut against Pakistan on 20 May 2011 and opened the batting alongside Lendl Simmons.

 In November 2013, Brathwaite got a test recall for West Indies' test match series against New Zealand in December replacing an injured Chris Gayle after attempting a run a in the second One-Day International against India.
-Brathwaite is also a member of Sagicor High Performance Centre in Barbados.
-Before Brathwaite reached New Zealand he went through some trouble getting the necessary visa to fly to New Zealand: he had to wait 2 weeks before he was able to fly.
+Brathwaite experienced problems obtaining the required visa, having to wait two weeks before he got to New Zealand.
+He eventually played in the third and final test.
 On Brathwaite's return to the West Indies he scored 45 and 7.

 In September 2014, he made his highest test individual score of 212 against the visiting Bangladesh in the first test of the home series which propelled West Indies to pile up a huge first innings score of 484/7 before declaring.
 He was declared the player of the match award for his first innings double century which ensured a comfortable ten wicket victory for the West Indies after enforcing follow-on to the visiting side.
 In 2015 during the third test match against South Africa at Newlands, he became the first batsman to get off the mark by scoring seven runs when he gained four extra runs due to an overthrow by wicket keeper AB de Villiers which missed the stumps at the bowlers' end and went to the boundary line in addition to the three runs he ran prior to the overthrow incident.
 According to a South African cricket statistician, Andrew Samson it was the first ever instance where a batsman's first scoring runs were seven.

 His best bowling figure in a test innings is 6/29 which came against Sri Lanka during the second test of the series at the P Sara Oval, Colombo in 2015.
 He also registered the best bowling figures by anyone who had taken one or no wickets at all in their first 20 test matches.
 He also registered the best bowling figures in an innings of a test match by an opening batsman in nearly 50 years since Frank Worrell's 7/70 against England in 1957.
 Before registering his career best figures, he had taken only one test wicket at an average of 137 and only had three first-class wickets.
 His bowling efforts rattled Sri Lanka for only 206 runs leaving visitors West Indies a rather comfortable chase of 244 to win the test.
 However, West Indies lost the match by 72 runs after being bowled out for just 171.